twinpeaksaurus/multi-chat-client/README.md

 # Overview

-This project, is a multi-party client/server based chat.
-The server runs on one machine and many clients can connect to it.
-The server will also spawn a client instance so that the person who hosts the server, can participate in chat as well.
+This is a multi-party client/server based chat.
+The server runs on one machine, and many clients can connect to it.
+The server will also spawn a client instance so that the person who hosts the server can participate in the chat.

-The program leverages: the curses library for a better than plain old CLI GUI, threading, select for I/O multiplexing,  multiprocessing and of course sockets.
+The program leverages the curses library for a better than plain old CLI GUI, threading, select for I/O multiplexing, multiprocessing, and of course, sockets.

-The client will show the current username at the top of the screen, and colorizes each unique user name in the chat panel.
-Input is currently limited to 120 characters or less.
+The client will show the current username at the top of the screen and colorize each unique user name in the chat panel.
+Input is currently limited to 120 characters or less per message.

 This program demonstrates a simple proof-of-concept that its possible to leverage sockets and some basic threading/multiprocessing to build a basic AIM-style chat client.

 ![Preview of Running Application](chat-recording.gif)